 For churches, voluntary compliance with the ADA should not be seen as a burden but viewed as an opportunity to reach out to individuals with disabilities and enrich their experiences within their faith communities.

-Elizabeth Jackson is the editorial intern for the Church Law & Tax Team.
+Elizabeth Jackson is the editorial intern for Church Law & Tax.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."